hapytex/django-antipatterns/troubleshooting/a-certain-field-does-not-appear-in-the-migrations-and-in-the-database-table.md

 ```
 >>> MyModel.__annotations__
-{'foo': <django.db.models.fields.CharField>}
+{'name': <django.db.models.fields.CharField>}
 ```

-We here thus made an annotation to specify that `foo` will have a certain type, but we never define `foo` at the class level.
+We here thus made an annotation to specify that `name` will have a certain type, but we never define `name` at the class level.

 We thus should replace the colon with an equals sign (`=`):